 There is one other thing that I will have to migrate.
 I also have my third pillar at PostFinance.
 Since I was already thinking of switching my third pillar to another vendor, this is not a big deal.
 I will sell my fund at PostFinance and then transfer my money to a new vendor.
 I am not totally sure about the new provider.
 But it will probably be VIAC.
 Expect a post to arrive soon about my choice of a third pillar!

 If you are migrating to another bank, there is something I would recommend.
 You should try to make it more easy to change bank after this one.
 For instance, if you are debit direct, you can transform into bills instead.
 If you can transform some bills into credit card payments, that will be easier.
-You should also make a document keeping track of everything you needed to do to change bank.
+You should also make a document keeping track of everything you needed to do to change to a new bank.
 This will help you immensely the next time you need to do the same steps again.

-Since PostFinance is raising their fees from 0 CHF to 60 CHF per year, I have to transfer to a new bank.
+Since PostFinance is raising its fees from 0 CHF to 60 CHF per year, I have to transfer to a new bank.
 The new fees will be effective starting next year.
 After some research, I decided I will switch to Migros bank.
 I will only pay around 6 CHF per year at Migros bank.

 Changing the bank is not really easy.
 There are many steps necessary.
 I will have to be careful about it.
 If I do it in a well-organized way, this should be fine.
 I will try to make most of the transfer before the end of the year.
 We will see if I can do it all before January.

 I have been a customer of PostFinance for more than 14 years.
-I would prefer to stay with them since it is a lot of work to switch bank.
+I would prefer to stay with them since it is a lot of work to switch banks.
 However, I do not see why I would have to pay more fees for exactly the same service.
 So I will do this completely emotionless and chose the smart way about it!